Stillrot/RGINP/README.md

 ```

 ## Training
-Please select the desired attributes from the CelebA-HQ annotation. <br>
+Please select the desired attributes from the `CelebAMask-HQ-attribute-anno.txt`. <br>
 The default attributes of this experiment are as follows.
 ```bash
 attrs_default = ['Bushy_Eyebrows',